 Kamala Harris has the democratic ticket this year following her time as the vice president.
 While her achievement as the first woman to be vice president is monumental, it also holds true that she is both the first African American and Asian American to become vice president.

 I am confident that I will see a female president in my lifetime, whether it be in November or when I’m nearing 80.
-My outlook may be optimistic, but female leadership could be beneficial for this country.
-Young girls are always told they can be anything they want to be, and maybe, just maybe, seeing this first will solidify that.
+My outlook may be optimistic, but female leadership would be beneficial for this country.
+Young girls are always told they can be anything they want to be, and maybe, just maybe, seeing this first will reinforce that thinking in a new and powerful way.